ahaborte918/virtual-machine/README.md

 <h2>Final Thoughts</h2>
 </p>
-Virtual machines are an incredible resource because they allow us to run multiple operating systems on the same physical hardware for testing or learning purposes.
-As a result of this project, we now have a better feel for how virtualization plays a big role in IT and troubleshooting.<br />
+Virtual machines are an incredible resource because they allow us to run multiple operating systems on the same physical hardware for testing or learning purposes.This project provided hands-on experience with virtualization and operating system installation, reinforcing key concepts in system administration and cross-platform compatibility.
+It lays a solid foundation for more advanced networking, cybersecurity, and DevOps projects. .<br />